Christian Palustran

-Christian Palustran was born in 1947 near Paris, in Saint-Cloud.
-He is a French playwright and storyteller.
+Christian Palustran (born 1947, Saint-Cloud) is a French playwright and storyteller.

-His works – some of which are written for youth – have been performed and broadcast in France and several other countries.

 Biography

-Christian Palustran first lives in Paris.
-After completing his graduate studies at the Sorbonne university, he was appointed professor in Normandy.
+Christian Palustran was born in 1947 in Saint-Cloud.
+After completing his graduate studies at the Sorbonne University, he was appointed professor in Normandy.
 He puts on shows with his students and leads writing workshops from elementary school to university.
 At the same time, he launches himself into the creation of texts and two of his first works, Escapade and Story of an egg are awarded and staged at the National One Act Competition in Metz (France).